ntu-aris/ntu_viral_dataset/README.md

 ![][demo]

 ## Notable features
-- Write documents directly, like docsify!
+- Write documents directly, automatically generate toctree based on directory
 - Only need one file `_config.yml` to configure site
 - Bundled as a "theme gem" for easier installation/upgrading.
 - Compatible with GitHub Pages.